jchidley/mkdocs-material-test/docs/2024-05-05-Rust-General.md

 ### Some specific benchmarking tools

 * [hyperfine](https://github.com/sharkdp/hyperfine) is a command-line benchmarking tool.
 * [Criterion.rs](https://bheisler.github.io/criterion.rs/book/criterion_rs.html) is a statistics-driven micro-benchmarking tool.
 The most used benchmarking tool for rust - a haskell port.
-First released in 2017, most popular tool.
+First released in 2017, most popular tool. — Criterion.rs is a statistics-driven micro-benchmarking library for Rust, ported from Haskell's Criterion, that automatically detects performance re...
 * [Iai-Callgrind](https://github.com/iai-callgrind/iai-callgrind) is a benchmarking framework/harness which uses Valgrind's Callgrind and other Valgrind tools like DHAT, Massif, ... to provide extremely accurate and consistent measurements of Rust code, making it perfectly suited to run in environments like a CI.
 Iai-Callgrind is integrated in Bencher.
 * [Divan](https://nikolaivazquez.com/blog/divan/) is a Rust framework for quick comfy benchmarking.
-First released in 2023, #2 to Criterion on Lib.rs.
+First released in 2023, #2 to Criterion on Lib.rs. — Divan is a Rust benchmarking framework that offers a simpler API than Criterion while providing features like allocation profiling, generic paramet...

 For detailed profiling see [My Current Pick of Rust Performance Optimization Tools](https://www.worthe-it.co.za/blog/2021-06-19-rust-performance-optimization-tools.html)